Asbestos-related diseases

 Asbestos-related diseases are disorders of the lung and pleura caused by the inhalation of asbestos fibres.
 Asbestos-related diseases include non-malignant disorders such as asbestosis (pulmonary fibrosis due to asbestos), diffuse pleural thickening, pleural plaques, pleural effusion, rounded atelectasis and malignancies such as lung cancer and malignant mesothelioma.

 People who worked in jobs with high asbestos dust exposure are at the highest risk of developing asbestos-related disease.
 However, exposure to asbestos may also occur in the worker's home due to dust that has accumulated on the worker's clothing (para-occupational exposure).
 Asbestos-related diseases can also occur as a result of non-occupational, environmental exposure.
 Asbestos was extensively used in many building materials, therefore large quantities of asbestos still remain in buildings that were built prior to the restriction of asbestos use that applies in many countries.
 The weathering and aging of such buildings may cause asbestos fragments to be released in the air and create a potential hazard.
 Anyone who disturbs the asbestos-containing material during home maintenance and renovation can be affected, although the exact risks are difficult to quantify.

 Pathophysiology

 Inhaled asbestos fibres enter the upper and lower respiratory tracts when asbestos is released into the air.
 Some of the inhaled fibers are cleared by the mucociliary clearance mechanism but long thin asbestos fibers may reach the lower airways and alveoli, and can be retained in the lungs for many years.
 Amphibole fibers are not cleared as effectively as serpentines and therefore accumulate more readily in the distal lung parenchyma.
 Asbestos fibres are recognised by the lungs as foreign bodies and cause the activation of the lung's local immune system leading to inflammation, cell and tissue damage.
 In the long term, this can lead to fibrosis, or rarely to malignancy.
-From the lungs, some asbestos fibres (mainly short fibres) can also migrate to pleural and peritoneal spaces.
+From the lungs, some asbestos fibres (mainly short fibres) can also migrate to pleural and peritoneal (abdominal) spaces.